 What Do Accidental Death Benefit Riders Cover?

 Accidental death benefit riders offer extra coverage if you have a fatal accident, wrongful death, or homicide.
-Here are some examples of covered accidents:
+What does double indemnity mean and what are examples of accidental death that it covers?
+Here are some:

 - Car or traffic accidents

 - Fire-related injuries